-During the three months ended March 31, 2023, revenue of \$12.9 million was earned under the GSK Collaboration Agreement and the Takeda Collaboration Agreement.
-During the three months ended March 31, 2022, revenue of \$1.8 million was earned primarily under the Takeda Collaboration Agreement only, as the GSK Collaboration Agreement became effective in January 2023.
-The year-over-year increase is primarily driven by the revenue earned under the GSK Collaboration Agreement.
+Revenue for the three months ended March 31, 2024 and 2023 was \$12.5 million and \$12.9 million, respectively, and is comprised of revenue earned under the GSK Collaboration Agreement and the Takeda Collaboration Agreement.
+The revenue earned under the GSK Collaboration Agreement was consistent year-over-year.
+There was a slight decrease in the revenue earned under the Takeda Collaboration Agreement year-over-year.